What is an approved Family Day Home?

 How are the Fees Paid?

 Fees are paid to Watch Me Grow directly.
-We accept debit, credit card and cash at the office, as well as pre-authorized credit card transactions and email transfers.
-Child care invoices are given out by the provider and payment is due by the 10th of the month.
-Receipts are given for Income Tax by Watch Me Grow.
+We accept debit, VISA and MasterCard at the office, as well as pre-authorized credit card transactions and email transfers.
+Child care invoices are given out by the Educator and payment is due by the 10th of the month.

 Is there a Wait List?

 Child care spaces are always changing with Family Day Homes, so we do not have a conventional “wait list”.
-We operate by finding the best fit for the child, family and provider as spaces become available.
+We operate by finding the best fit for the child, family and Educator as spaces become available.